- Overview

 The Canton Console connects to the running application ledger.
 The console allows a developer to bypass the UI to interact with the CN in a more direct manner.
 For example, in Canton Console you can connect to the Participant to see the location of the Participant and their synchronizer domain.

-To activate the app provider’s Canton Console in a terminal from the quickstart/
+Activate the Canton Console in a terminal from the quickstart/

 directory.